mauroservienti/milestone.github.io/_posts/2023-11-28-compensation.md

 layout: post
 title: "Compensation is all around us"
 author: Mauro Servienti
-synopsis: "In a message-based system we might feel lack of control, especially when in need of compensating changes spread across the system.
+synopsis: "In a message-based system, we might feel a lack of control, especially when in need of compensating changes spread across the system.
 Fear not!
-Real life deals with compesation every day!
+Real life deals with compensation every day!
 And it's better than rolling back a transaction or deleting some data in the database."
 header_image: /img/posts/compensation/header.jpg
 tags:
 - architecture